 May 21-26, 2017.
-Sunday to Thursday
+Sunday to Friday

-(Travel on 20th and 26th)
+(Travel on 2oth and 26/27th)

 7am Hit the Road!
 We have breakfast at the hotel in Sacramento early and then hit the road.

-We have lunch at the Iron Door Salon in Groveland, an interesting as well as historical stop before our final drive into Yosemite Valley where we’ll enjoy Tunnel View and get a driving tour of the famous Yosemite Valley before doing a short hike up to Turtleback Dome, a favorite from previous years, where you will get a beautiful introductory overlook into the Valley without the crowds at Tunnel View before we head to the lodge.
+We will begin with a visit to Turtleback Dome, a hidden favorite, where you will get a beautiful introductory overlook into the Valley without the crowds at Tunnel View before we head to the lodge.

 Be praying about what God is going to do on this Summit!